 - Visiting special exhibitions

-- Undergraduate students majoring in Art History or History and Theory of Architecture, and graduate students pursuing advanced degrees in Art History.
+- Undergraduate students majoring in Art History or History and Theory of Architecture, and graduate students pursuing advanced degrees in Art and/or Architectural History.

 The award is conferred on the recommendation of the Director of the School for Studies in Art and Culture (or designate).